 1. Are your self storage units dry?

-In building both facilities, site selection was critical when it came to engineering for managed water control.
+In building our facilities, site selection was critical when it came to engineering for managed water control.
 Most storage facilities are built like a flat parking lot because it is easier.
-Our Marsh Road self-storage facility is built into a hill, as you can see by the photos.
+Both our Marsh Road self-storage facilities are designed to manage water within the site. as you can see by the photos.
 In the design of our Dairy Drive site, we engineered a design where all water pitches away from the storage space to the center of our wide aisles, then flows controlled to the east end, out of our lot.

 Also, the designed one-percent slope of our buildings' roofing systems sheds water quickly.
 Additionally, the ceilings inside our storage units are insulated to prevent condensation.
 The interior concrete floor level (water-control design) of each self-storage unit is raised well above the surrounding blacktop drive to prevent any possible water entry.

 We offer you a modern self-storage facility that is kept consistently neat and clean.
 The mini self-storage units have door tracks and seals that limit dust.
 Asphalt paving provides a dirt- and dust-free driving surface.
 The concrete floors are cleaned regularly.

 3. What about security?
 (SAFETY IS OUR #1 GOAL!)